Roger Waters hits out at documentary portraying him as anti-Semitic

 The musician claimed that the segment was a statement against fascism, injustice and bigotry and called criticism of it “disingenuous and politically motivated”.

-US Special Envoy to Monitor and Combat Anti-Semitism, Deborah Lipstadt, called the concert “Holocaust distortion” and amplified a tweet denouncing Waters by the European Commission’s coordinator on combating anti-semitism.
+US Special Envoy to Monitor and Combat Anti-Semitism, Deborah Lipstadt, called the concert “Holocaust distortion” and amplified a tweet denouncing Waters by the European Commission’s coordinator on combating antisemitism.

 According to Reuters, the State Department supported Lipstadt’s comment and added in an email that Waters’ Berlin concert “contained imagery that is deeply offensive to Jewish people and minimized the Holocaust”.